 The focus of the CCC was outdoor work on parks, forests, and historic sites.
 (See Image 3.)
-In North Dakota, the CCCs built structures at Fort Abraham Lincoln State Park, Roosevelt Recreation Demonstration Area which later became Roosevelt Regional State Park (Theodore Roosevelt National Memorial Park today), Long Lake National Wildlife Refuge, and the Peace Garden.
-Some members of the CCC were sent to Arkansas, Idaho, and other states to work on similar projects.
-Boys who enlisted in the CCC could be sent anywhere, but many of the CCC workers in North Dakota were life-long residents.
+In North Dakota, the CCCs (as the workers were known) built structures at Fort Abraham Lincoln State Park, Roosevelt Recreation Demonstration Area which later became Roosevelt Regional State Park (Theodore Roosevelt National Memorial Park today), Long Lake National Wildlife Refuge, and the Peace Garden.
+Some members of the CCC were sent to Arkansas, Idaho, and other states to work on projects.
+Boys who enlisted in the CCC could be sent anywhere in the United States.

 The CCC built structures at National Wildlife Refuges.
 Long Lake National Wildlife Refuge (near Moffit) shelters waterfowl during the breeding and migration seasons.
 CCC workers modified the natural lake with dams and water control systems, duck islands, and dikes to maintain water levels and nesting sites for waterfowl.
 The CCC also built office buildings, but there are no campgrounds on the site.